-PHILOSOPHY OF CHRISTIAN EDUCTION
+OUR PHILOSOPHY OF EDUCATION

-We believe that education is the continuous development of the spirit, mind and body towards God's objective for man, godly character, with the final outcome being "that the man of God may be perfect, thoroughly furnished unto all good works" (II Tim.
+At Tacoma Baptist Schools, we believe that education is the continuous development of the spirit, mind and body towards God's objective for man, godly character, with the final outcome being "that the man of God may be perfect, thoroughly furnished unto all good works" (II Tim.
 3:17).
 Excellent academic offerings, engaging classrooms and instruction that is planned so that each child has opportunity for success challenges the mind in preparation for a life calling.
 Understanding that a strong body allows effective service to God gives importance to PE/Health classes and the many sports options available to the TBS junior high and high school students.
 Knowing that many skills must be developed for life success, students have key occupational education courses to select from.

-SSCS teachers strive to follow that model of Jesus Christ, the Master Teacher, who used a wide variety of methods as He taught.
+TBS teachers strive to follow that model of Jesus Christ, the Master Teacher, who used a wide variety of methods as He taught.
 As Jesus challenged His disciples to learn and grow in His truth, He used lecture, questions, discovery of truth, collaboration and other methods to impart important truth.

 All truth is God’s truth.
-Therefore, students in the primary classrooms at New Hope and TBS are taught God’s story, His character and the simple facts of the major doctrines of the Bible.
+Therefore, students in the primary classrooms at TBS are taught God’s story, His character and the simple facts of the major doctrines of the Bible.
 Students in grades 3-8 find that all subjects are taught with an emphasis on understanding and application of concepts.
 Analysis of ideas and philosophies occur in the high school as students study famous writers, learn to write, examine history, and learn the concepts and skills of science and math.
 As students grow into maturity, they are taught to defend their faith and to critically analyze all issues and theories in light of God’s truth.
 Skills taught in every subject are measured against Truth and taught for application in the Christian life.